Cyber attack

 The range of malicious activity and cyber dangers continues to expand, presenting a significant risk to individuals, businesses and communities.

 Cyber security is everyone’s responsibility.
-It is vital that all individuals and organisations embrace and embed cyber security in their online practices.
+All individuals and organisations must include cyber security in their online practices.

 How you could be affected